icebert04/icebert04.github.io/sponsors.md

 published: true
 ---

-## We are grateful for wonderful sponsors who help sustain the FRIENDILLION Community.
+## We are grateful for the wonderful sponsors who help sustain the FRIENDILLION Community.